-The program consists of four fully online courses.
-These can be taken as credit or non-credit experiences.
+The program consists of four fully online, sequential courses.
+These courses must be taken in the order outlined below, and can be taken as credit or non-credit experiences.
 We are also happy to work with school districts to provide units of advancement (professional credits).

 - Identify the core practices of Student-Centered Coaching and compare them to other coaching models to help inform coaching strategies that result in student learning

 - Analyze student evidence to guide instructional decision-making

 - Plan collaboratively with educators to improve student learning